marcoderama/website-2/content/en/docs/configuration/ca.md

 This issuer type is typically used in a Public Key Infrastructure (PKI) setup to secure your infrastructure components to establish mTLS or otherwise provide a means to issue certificates where you also own the private key.
-Signed certificates will _not_ be trusted by clients, such a web browser, by default.
+Signed certificates will _not_ be trusted by clients, such as a web browser, by default.

 ## Deployment